-Diamond continues his stripped down deliveries of songs on this album of covers and reinterpretations.
-It’s mostly just him and one or two accompanying instruments that play subservient to his voice.
-Half of it hits its target with pathos and a gravitas that leaves me breathless and the other half has me hovering my finger over the skip button.
-Covers albums are often a waste of time but when it’s good it justifies its existence, mostly this one does just that.
+Diamond continues his stripped-down deliveries of songs on an album of covers and reinterpretations.
+It's mostly just him and one or two accompanying instruments that play subservient to his voice.
+Half of it hits its target with pathos and a gravitas that leaves me breathless, but the other half has me hovering my finger over the skip button.
+Covers albums are often a semi-waste of time, but when they're good it justifies its existence; mostly Dreams does just that.

 3½ singing in the dead of night out of 5